zx80/flask-simple-auth/demo/README.md

 and initialization does not matter.

 The database catalogue must be initialized before starting the application.
-This is done by running [create.sql](create.sql) to create the two tables, [data.sql](data.sql) for initial application data, and `users.sql` generated with script [pass.py](pass.py) for initial application users.
+This is done by running [create-db.sql](create-db.sql) for SQLite or [create-pg.sql](create-pg.sql) for Postgres to create the two tables, [data.sql](data.sql) for initial application data, and `users.sql` generated with script [pass.py](pass.py) for initial application users.